Computational modelling and simulation figure

 Associate Professor in Psychology and Computer Science

-Associate Professor in Psychology and Computer Science at the University of Birmingham, leading interdisciplinary research in multisensory perception, extended reality, haptics, and computational cognitive science.
+Associate Professor in Psychology and Computer Science at the University of Birmingham, studying human perception and interaction in dynamic, technology-mediated environments.